Precision-Neurodynamics/optimization_assistant/README.md

 Alternatively, 'Set Random' button can be used to generate a random stimulation setting
 ![Slide3](https://user-images.githubusercontent.com/66339367/111886373-8345db00-89a3-11eb-816c-d084e8e1693f.jpeg)

-Once the stimulation settings have been selected, the 'Update Settings' is used to apply them to the unknown objective
+Once the stimulation settings have been selected, the 'Update Settings' is used to apply them to the unknown objective.
 ![Slide4](https://user-images.githubusercontent.com/66339367/111886376-8345db00-89a3-11eb-8564-1f310c2e48ce.jpeg)

-The stimulation setting is added to the log along with a placeholder for the tremor value
+The stimulation setting is added to the log along with a placeholder for the tremor value.
 ![Slide5](https://user-images.githubusercontent.com/66339367/111886377-8345db00-89a3-11eb-85c7-341c856356af.jpeg)

 The output of the objective is displayed on the tremor gauge.
-This is intentionally difficult to read to create a natural measurement noise
+This is intentionally difficult to read to create a natural measurement noise.
 ![Slide6](https://user-images.githubusercontent.com/66339367/111886378-83de7180-89a3-11eb-9b90-fe097b90d8f0.jpeg)

 The reading of the gauge is then entered in the Tremor Measurment field.